nrgsrzd/Transformers-in-sentiment-analysis-snappfood/README.md

 # Transformers-in-sentiment-analysis-snappfood
 This project performs sentiment analysis using Natural Language Processing techniques and the ParsBERT model to extract sentiment from user reviews of restaurants.
 The dataset is preprocessed, and the model is evaluated using f1-score and accuracy metrics.
-A bonus score is awarded if the f1-score is equal to or greater than 91.